Georgia DUI Lawyer Richard Lawson - Top-Rated Georgia DUI Attorney

 Any person declared a habitual violator will have his or her driver's license revoked for five years.
 After two years, you may apply for a probationary driver's license for up to three years if you meet certain conditions, and you would suffer extreme hardship if the probationary license were not issued.
 Certain restrictions can be placed on your use of the probationary license such as: specific places you can travel to and from, routes you are allowed to travel, times of travel, and the particular vehicles you are allowed to operate.
 You may have options if you are facing declaration as a habitual violator; contact a Georgia DUI lawyer today.

 Georgia has an administrative penalty, separate from the criminal proceedings, for any driver that refuses to take a state-administered test or a state-administered test shows that your blood alcohol concentration was 0.08 grams percent or more.
 This penalty can be a 12-month suspension of your Georgia Driver's license or, for out-of-state drivers, your privilege to drive within the state.
-A Georgia DUI attorney may be able to keep you driving and prevent the suspension of your license if you contact our office within ten days of your arrest, but time is of the essence.
+A Georgia DUI attorney may be able to keep you driving and prevent the suspension of your license if you contact our office within thirty days of your arrest, but time is of the essence.

 Georgia's DUI laws are complicated and can lead to extremely harsh penalties that can affect your ability to work, go to school, and seek future employment.
 You are facing civil penalties such as a license suspension in addition to criminal penalties including jail time, fines, and a license suspension.
 Some deadlines can drastically affect how your case proceeds and you will need the advice and counsel of an experienced DUI attorney to help you through the process.